prashant-kikani/prashant-kikani.github.io/_posts/2021-11-21-inflation.markdown

 I really don't know what will happen from now.
 Everything is hitting all-time highs - stock(NASDAQ and S&P) markets, crypto markets, inflation, government's debt, real estate prices, company's(i.e. <a href="https://prashantkikani.com/blog/startup-ecosystem" target="_blank">startups</a>) private valuations - all of them are at their all-time highs!

 So, we really need to ask this question to ourselves: are these all-time highs because everything is actually this much greater, or it's just distorted?
+Human <a href="https://prashantkikani.com/blog/greed" target="_blank">greed</a> certainly plays a role in inflating these bubbles.

 It's really going to be interesting to see what happens in the future, so keep your popcorn ready for this mega-show!